Aloe marlothii A. Berger

-Aloe marlothii is a large, single-stemmed succulent, up to 10 feet tall, with persistent old leaves making a skirt around the trunk.
-The leaves are large, gray-green in color, up to 1.5 m long, with reddish-brown spines along the margins and randomly on other parts of the leaf.
-In late fall to late winter appears the wide-spread branching inflorescence bearing yellow through orange to bright red flowers.
+Aloe marlothii is a large, single-stemmed succulent, up to 6 feet (1.8 m) tall, with persistent old leaves making a skirt around the trunk.
+The large leaves are gray-green, up to 5 feet (1.5 m) long, up to 10 inches (25 cm) wide, with reddish-brown spines along the margins and randomly on other parts of the leaf.
+In late fall to late winter appears the wide-spread branching inflorescence, bearing yellow through orange to bright red flowers.

 How to Grow and Care

 Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
 As with all succulents, it is essential that Aloe is never allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.